cms-sw/cms-sw.github.io/PRWorkflow.md

 This page is a short summary of the process we use for accepting code changes from CMS developers into CMSSW.
 It assumes knowledge of the CMSSW software and computing environment.

+Questions or problems?
+You can
+- Open a gitHub issue at https://github.com/cms-sw/cmssw/issues
+- Ask a question in the [CMS software development hypernews forum](https://hypernews.cern.ch/HyperNews/CMS/get/swDevelopment.html)

 ### Before making your pull request
-- Confirm that you have checked out all dependencies and have a clean build
+- Confirm that you have checked out all dependencies, have a clean build, and all unit tests succeed
 ```
 cd src
 scram b distclean